 Above all – EDUCATE YOURSELF!

+My mind is constantly blown finding out what happens to animals, the horrors beyond comprehension.
 Below are links to some of my favorite organizations where you can learn more and hopefully join the growing movement of compassion towards all living beings.

 Proud board member of: